The Sunday Best is a collection of articles I’ve curated from the furthest reaches of the internet for your reading pleasure.

 My giving post from 2019 was more successful.
 I gave to 30 or so charities requested by sponsors and I honored 100 additional requests in the comments that were in before noon eastern time.
 A generous reader chose to honor at least a dozen requests that came after the first 100, a fantastic gesture.

 If you’d like me to donate $100 to a charity of your choice in 2020, set your alarm for Tuesday morning and be sure to read the latest post.
 Complete instructions will be there.

 As you do your online shopping this year, be sure to get something back.
 It shouldn’t be difficult to meet the minimum spend requirements over 3 months on these top cash back credit cards, and you could use that money to get yourself something nice (or be just a little bit closer to FI).

-The Blue Cash Preferred card offers 6% back on up to $6,000 a year in grocery store purchases and 6% back on popular streaming services.
-3% back on gas station & transit purchases, 1% back on all else. $95 annual fee.
+The Blue Cash Preferred card offers 6% back on up to $6,000 a year in US supermarket purchases and 6% back on select U.S. streaming services.
+3% back on US gas station & transit purchases, 1% back on other purchases. $95 annual fee waived your first year.

-The Chase Freedom Unlimited offers a flat 1.5% cash back on all purchases and 5% back on grocery store purchases of up to $12,000 in the first year.
+The Chase Freedom Unlimited offers 3% back on dining and drugstores and a flat 1.5% cash back on all other purchases.
+5% back on up to $12,000 in grocery store purchases your first year.
 No annual fee.

 Have an outstanding week!